Breakfast Cakes Holidays

 coffee cakes on baking sheet

-I wrote this book, 100 Morning Treats, to celebrate the morning hours and to represent the baked goods and pastries I developed while working in coffee shops and in my home.
+This recipe is from one of my top 3 from my 100 Morning Treats cookbook.
+I wrote that book to celebrate the morning hours and to represent the baked goods and pastries I developed while working in coffee shops and in my home.
 The recipes are a result of nearly three decades of baking, and include muffins, rolls, scones, quick breads, Bundt cakes, coffee cakes, some savory items, and so much more.
 My hope is that this book brings you some joy in your kitchens in the years to come.

 But back to the Jammy Cakes – I’m not going to lie; cream cheese swirl is what I’ll pick in a bakery case lineup any day.
 There is a layer of cake, then cream cheese, tart jam (or lemon curd), and streusel topping in every perfect bite.
 I like to eat them just barely warm, but they are great the next day too.
 One of my favorite things about this recipe is the streusel topping is made from the dry cake base, which cuts down on extra bowls and time preparing them.